CPooleGLA/CPooleGLA/README.md

 I am Cam 😀

-🌏 FOSS user, Data Enthusiast and software engineer.\
-🏗 I am a data engineer and analyst with the City Intelligence Unit.\
+🏗 Data Engineer/Analyst, 🐍 Python Programmer, ✌️Open Source/Data advocate, & part time 🌏 Geospatial enthusiast.
-🔭 I am mostly working on automating data workflows, and general software and data engineering 🌱 I’m currently doing my best to help build tools and tools to help the GLA work smarter.\
+🔭 I am mostly working on automating data workflows, and general software and data engineering.\
+🌱 I’m currently doing my best to help build tools and tools to help the GLA work smarter.\
-🐍 My main programming language is Python.

 If you have any Python questions or want help with anything please get in touch.\
 👯 Or if you'd like to collaborate on any projects, but aren't sure where to get started I am here to help.\